redox-os/website/content/news/this-month-251031.md

 ## Build System Improvements

 - (build) Wildan Mubarok installed C++ headers in the toolchain to fix C++ programs and libraries
+- (build) Wildan Mubarok reimplemented the Cookbook scripts in Rust with better performance and more features
 - (build) Wildan Mubarok implemented parallel recipe source fetch and compilation
 - (build) Wildan Mubarok implemented the `make push` command to install recipe packages with new changes in an existing Redox image for faster testing
 - (build) Wildan Mubarok implemented the `remote` Cookbook template to allow recipes to use pre-compiled library objects downloaded from Redox package server
 - (build) Wildan Mubarok implemented offline mode in the installer when remote packages aren't used
+- (build) Jeremy Soller implemented the `make mount_live` command to mount the ISO file (live disk)
+- (build) Timmy Douglas updated the Podman container image reference to use a fully qualified domain name
 - (build) Ribbon added a [filesystem configuration for testing](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/tests.toml)

 ## Testing Improvements